 With the National Society of High School Scholars payment, Grondin first denied the charge, but later provided a receipt for that purchase, the report stated.

 At the time of the transactions, Grondin had sole custody of the Band Association’s debit card and was responsible for preparing and submitting financial reports.
-On May 8, 2025, she submitted the April Treasurer’s Report, where she lied about the two of the unauthorized charges the report stated.
+On May 8, 2025, she submitted the April Treasurer’s Report, where she lied about two of the unauthorized charges that the report stated.

 Grodin’s annual police department salary was $46,363.20.
 She did not handle money or conduct financial transactions for the department, police officials said.
 Grondin did not have any disciplinary records during her employment with the department.